 In a sense, the film is also, like The Thin Red Line, a confrontation with the problem of evil.
 The love between Neil and Marina is clearly real, but comes to nothing; while Jane’s love for Neil is deeply passionate and ultimately rejected.
 “What we had,” she tells Neil, “you turned it into nothing.”
 The priest, for his part, is a deeply troubled man, his faith shaken by the corruptions of the material world and the sight of the physically and emotionally damaged human beings to whom he ministers.
 “The one who loves less is the stronger,” he says of human relationships, and his relationship to God appears to be similar.
 Yet, by the end of the film, his doubts seem to have been at least somewhat ameliorated by his acts of charity; while there are also hints that both Neil and Marina have achieved some kind of serenity.
 In short, To the Wonder appears to posit the possibility of human love through the connection to divine love, and vice-versa.

 Through Malick’s recent work, we are finally beginning to see the emergence of something like an oeuvre, one that reveals an artist of a remarkably particular kind.
 “Film is like a battleground,” says Sam Fuller in Jean-Luc Godard’s Pierrot le Fou.
 “There’s love, hate, action, violence, death.
 In one word: emotion.”
 All of these things exist, of course, in the films of Terrence Malick.
 But they also contain providence, communion, transcendence, redemption, and grace.
 Malick has somehow succeeded in using the most cumbersome and commercial medium imaginable in order to engage in a prolonged artistic contemplation of the relationship between the human and the divine.
-Malick has emerged, in short, as perhaps the most blatantly religious artist of the early 21st century.
-His art embraces the elemental questions of Western theology: Being and not being, sin and purity, God and the silence of God.
+Malick has emerged, in short, as perhaps the most blatantly religious artist of his era.
+His art embraces the elemental questions of Western theology: being and not being, sin and purity, God and the silence of God.

 That he can evoke all of this without preachment or platitude is both to his credit as an artist and the secret, perhaps, of his inscrutable longevity.
 Despite making films that, given critical and commercial realities, should not exist, he has managed to touch something essential in his audience; his films are gentle, but they inspire in the viewer a rapturous intensity.
 It may be that, in a media landscape so often defined by the debased and declamatory, Malick represents the existence of and continued hope for the beautiful light—all things shining.